-Obviously, Paul could see that the assembly (which was now as reluctant to restore the man as once they had been to discipline him) was in real danger of being outmanoeuvred and outwitted by the devil.
-Paul could see the risk that 'Satan should take advantage of us' ('should make a gain at our expense, should defraud us', as the word is) not only by driving the repentant brother to despair, but by depriving the assembly of the contribution and usefulness of one of its number.
+Obviously, Paul could see that the assembly - which was now as reluctant to restore the man as once they had been to discipline him - was in real danger of being outmanoeuvred and outwitted by the devil.
+Paul could see the risk that 'Satan should take advantage of us' - 'should make a gain at our expense, should defraud us' - as the word is - not only by driving the repentant brother to despair, but by depriving the assembly of the contribution and usefulness of one of its number.
 But we are, Paul could say, wise to 'his (Satan's) devices'.
 Would that we could always say the same!

-Remember that little word 'lest ':
+Remember that little word 'lest':

-(a) 'lest by any means the tempter had tempted you', from 1 Thessalonians 3.

-(b) 'lest Satan tempt you through your lack of self control', from 1 Corinthians 7.

-(c) 'lest Satan should take advantage of us', from 2 Corinthians 2.

-and

-(d) 'lest by any means, as the serpent deceived Eve through his craftiness', from 2 Corinthians 11.
+- (a) 'lest by any means the tempter had tempted you', from 1 Thessalonians 3. - (b) 'lest Satan tempt you through your lack of self control', from 1 Corinthians 7. - (c) 'lest Satan should take advantage of us', from 2 Corinthians 2. - and - (d) 'lest by any means, as the serpent deceived Eve through his craftiness', from 2 Corinthians 11.

-You can't miss it.
-Paul was for ever peering over his spiritual shoulder, 'lest', in some way or other, the devil managed to steal a march on him or on other believers.
+You can't miss it - Paul was for ever peering over his spiritual shoulder, 'lest', in some way or other, the devil managed to steal a march on him or on other believers.

 Small wonder then that the early church developed a healthy respect for such a formidable foe.
+And we do well to pray, as our Lord taught His immediate disciples, 'lead us not into temptation, but deliver us from the evil one'.